Orrstown Financial Services Inc - Consensus Indicates Potential 15.3% Upside

 Orrstown Financial Services Inc with ticker code (ORRF) now have 4 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 21 and 16 and has a mean target at 19.25.
-Now with the previous closing price of 16.7 this indicates there is a potential upside of 15.3%.
-There is a 50 day moving average of 16.42 and the 200 day moving average is 14.45.
-The market capitalisation for the company is $189m.
-Company Website: http://www.orrstown.com
+The range between the high target price and low target price is between 21 and 16 calculating the mean target price we have 19.25.
+Given that the stocks previous close was at 16.7 this indicates there is a potential upside of 15.3%.
+The 50 day MA is 16.42 and the 200 day moving average is 14.45.
+The company has a market capitalisation of $189m.
+Find out more information at: http://www.orrstown.com

 Orrstown Financial Services operates as the holding company for Orrstown Bank that provides commercial banking and trust services in the United States.
 The company accepts various deposits, including checking, savings, time, demand, and money market deposits.
 It also offers commercial loans, such as commercial real estate, equipment, working capital, construction, and other commercial purpose loans, as well as industrial loans; consumer loans comprising home equity and other consumer loans, as well as home equity lines of credit; residential mortgage loans; agribusiness loans; acquisition and development loans; municipal loans; and installment and other loans.
 In addition, the company provides renders services as trustee, executor, administrator, guardian, managing agent, custodian, and investment advisor, as well as provides other fiduciary services under the Orrstown Financial Advisors and Wheatland name; and offers retail brokerage services through a third-party broker/dealer arrangement.
 Further, it offers investment advisory services through an office in Lancaster County, Pennsylvania.
 As of April 21, 2020, it had offices in Berks, Cumberland, Dauphin, Franklin, Lancaster, Perry, and York counties, Pennsylvania; and Anne Arundel, Baltimore, Howard, and Washington counties, Maryland, as well as Baltimore City, Maryland.
 Orrstown Financial Services was founded in 1919 and is headquartered in Shippensburg, Pennsylvania.